EmbarkStudios/opa-policies/policy/docker/README.md

 ## Make an exception

-If you specify the LABEL `dev.embark.opa-docker=<comma separated list of ids>` you can ignore checks for an asset.
+If you specify the LABEL `dev.embark/opa-docker=<comma separated list of ids>` you can ignore checks for an asset.

 Example:
 ```